H. H. Asquith: Wednesday 6 December

 Wednesday saw an afternoon conference at Buckingham Palace, hosted by the King and chaired by Balfour.
 There is some doubt as to the originator of the idea, although Adams considers that it was Law.
-This is supported by a handwritten note of Aitken's, reproduced in A.J.P.
-Taylor's life of that politician, which reads: "6th Wed.
+This is supported by a handwritten note of Aitken's, reproduced in A. J. P. Taylor's life of that politician, which reads: "6th Wed.
 Meeting at BL house with G. (Lloyd George) and C. (Carson)—Decide on Palace Conference."
 Conversely, Crewe suggests that the suggestion came jointly from Lord Derby and Edwin Montagu.

-However it came about, it did not bring the compromise the King sought.
+However the meeting came about, it did not bring the compromise the King sought.
 Within two hours of its break-up, Asquith, after consulting his Liberal colleagues, except for Lloyd George, declined to serve under Law, who accordingly declined the King's commission.
 At 7.00 pm.
 Lloyd George was invited to form a Government.
-In just over twenty four hours he had done so, forming a small War Cabinet instead of the mooted War Council, and at 7.30 p.m. on Thursday 7 December he kissed hands as Prime Minister.
-His achievement in creating a government was considerable, given that almost all of the senior Liberals sided with Asquith.
+In just over twenty four hours he had done so, forming a small War Cabinet instead of the mooted War Council, and at 7.30 pm on Thursday 7 December he kissed hands as prime minister.

+Lloyd George's achievement in creating a government was considerable, given that almost all of the senior Liberals sided with Asquith.
 Balfour's acceptance of the Foreign Office made it possible.
 Others placed a greater responsibility on Asquith as the author of his own downfall, for example Churchill: "A fierce, resolute Asquith, fighting with all his powers would have conquered easily.
 But the whole trouble arose from the fact that there was no fierce resolute Asquith to win this war or any other."